osmfaria/sport-facility-scheduler-frontend/README.md

 # 🥷 Ninja Sports

-Welcome to NinjaSports, a user-friendly platform crafted to bridge athletes with local sports facilities.
+Welcome to NinjaSports, a user-friendly platform crafted to help locals find sports facilities.
 Whether you're searching for a basketball court, a tennis court, or any other sporting arena, NinjaSports has got you covered.
 With an intuitive interface powered by Next.js, styled-components, and TypeScript, users can easily locate facilities near them and book specific time slots.

 > Check the deployed [app](https://ninjasports.vercel.app/).
 <img src="./public/app-design.png" />